 Adopted by the 50th World Medical Assembly, Ottawa, Canada, October 1998,

-Amended by the 60th WMA General Assembly, New Delhi, India, October 2009
+revised by the 60th WMA General Assembly, New Delhi, India, October 2009

-And by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020
+and by the 71st WMA General Assembly (online), Cordoba, Spain, October 2020

 Science has now proven that to reach their potential, children need to grow up in an environment where they can thrive – spiritually, emotionally, mentally, physically and intellectually.
 That place must be characterized by four fundamental elements: